AI Legislation in the US: A 2025 Overview

 American AI legislation and the complexity of federalism

 In the United States, the complexity of federalism has made it challenging to implement a unified AI policy.
 Currently, there is no overarching AI Act.
-The closest initiative is President Joe Biden’s executive order (EO) on the ‘Safe, Secure, and Trustworthy Development and Use of AI,’ issued on October 30, 2023.
+The closest initiative is the National Artificial Intelligence Initiative Act of 2020 (NAII) introduced by President Trump in his first-term.

 AI regulation in the U.S. consists of various state and federal bills, often addressing only specific aspects, such as the California Consumer Privacy Act, which governs AI in automated decision-making.
 In other words, America’s AI policy is more akin to a jigsaw puzzle of individual approaches and narrow legislation than it is a centralized strategy.
 Until a comprehensive AI Act is passed in the US, businesses operating in or with the country will need to be extra vigilant regarding compliance.